 IF YOU NEED a financial advisor, by all means ask colleagues and neighbors for recommendations.
-But keep in mind that a lot of folks are good friends with their advisors.
+But keep in mind that a lot of folks are good friends with their advisor.
 What they pay in fees, and the quality of the advisor’s recommendations, are secondary considerations.
 Want to hire a top-notch advisor?
-Forget friendship—and focus on asking the right questions:
+Forget friendship—and focus on asking potential advisors the right questions:

 - How are you compensated and what’s the total cost I can expect to pay each year?
 Ask for a dollar amount, not just percentages.
 What other expenses will I incur, such as fund expenses and account fees?